 Visit Durbar squares of Nepal

 Durbar square’s literal meaning is a “Royal Square”.
-It is a type of plaza and open areas opposite the royal palaces in Nepal.
-These areas have temples, statues of Gods or Goddess, open courts, small water bodies, and towers.
+It is a type of plaza and open area opposite the royal palaces in Nepal.
+These areas have temples, statues of Gods or Goddesses, open courts, small water bodies, and towers.
 Durbar square is a perfect showcase of beautiful Nepali architecture.

 Kathmandu Durbar square is in front of the old royal palace.
 There are several temples and towers in this square but most prominent ones are Kumari temple and Hanuman Dhoka.
 When I visited it before the 2015 Nepal earthquake it was in good condition but now several temples are broken and restoration work is going on.
 This royal palace had suffered maximum damage along with a couple of temples in the square.

 Kumari temple in the Durbar square had minimum damage and it is still standing tall.

 There are shops around the Kathmandu Durbar square and several small vendors have displayed their items on the floor in open area.
 It is a perfect place for street shopping.

 This ancient city of Bhaktapur is 15 Km from Kathmandu and its a UNESCO world heritage site.
 There are lots of open areas with several temples spread across in this square.